WildCodeSchool/js-training-tdd/README.md

 ## Testing

-Once you have coded your masterpiece, you can start to test your solutions.
+Once you have coded your masterpiece, you can start testing your solutions.

 You can run tests for a single section:
 ```sh